-All students who appear to be having difficulty meeting promotion requirements should be evaluated carefully by the professional staff, considered for Muli-Tiered System of Support (MTSS).
+All students who appear to be having difficulty meeting promotion requirements should be evaluated carefully by the professional staff, considered for Muli-Tiered System of Support (MTSS)Response to Intervention (RTI), and the possible need for a referral to an Exceptional Student program.
 Students who are to be retained must receive counseling services and may be recommended for evaluation by specialists if the principal and teacher(s) feel such a referral would benefit the child.
-Any child in middle or junior high school, who has been retained one year and is recommended for retention a second year, is to be referred for an evaluation by appropriate specialists, psychologists, etc.
+Any child in middle or junior high school who has been retained one year and is recommended for retention a second year, is to be referred for an evaluation by appropriate specialists, psychologists, etc.

 Students who do not satisfactorily achieve established objectives for the grade or course which they are assigned may be assigned to the same grade for the next school year or given an alternative assignment.
 Student's level of proficiency in the areas of reading, writing, science, and mathematics must be reviewed and the student's progression must be based, in part, upon this proficiency.
-Students not meeting desired levels of proficiency as determined by the District and/or as evidenced by the results of state mandated tests are to be provided remedial instruction designed to foster their progress toward mastery of essential concepts and required standards.
+Students not meeting desired levels of proficiency as determined by the District and/or as evidenced by the results of state mandated tests are to be provided remedial instruction based upon a PMP designed to foster their progress toward mastery of essential concepts and required standards.
 If mastery is not achieved, remediation may be provided through, but not limited to, one or more of the following:

-- Summer school course work or intensive skills development; - Extended day or school year services/academic tutoring; - Parent tutorial programs/ - Mentoring - Contracted academic services (previously approved); - Modified curriculum: - Exceptional Student Education (ESE) services; - Class size reduction; - Use of educational software (COMPASS) - Suspension of other curriculum offerings in areas other than reading, writing, English and math, or in those subjects specifically required for graduation.
+- Summer school course work or intensive skills development; - Extended day or school year services/academic tutoring; - Parent tutorial programs/ - Mentoring - Contracted academic services (previously approved); - Modified curriculum; - Exceptional Student Education (ESE) services; - Class size reduction; - Use of educational software (COMPASS) - Suspension of other curriculum offerings in areas other than reading, writing, English and math, or in those subjects specifically required for graduation.

 Retention of students must be considered if the student has failed to master approved performance standards and has been provided remedial instruction and upon reassessment falls below determined cut-off points on a District measure of assessment or on the state assessments in reading, writing, science and mathematics.
 A student may also be retained within an intensive program that is different from the previous year's program and takes into consideration the student's learning style.
 Children should be retained as little as possible.
-Students must not be retained without documentation that remediation was provided in a timely and comprehensive manner.
+Students must not be retained without documentation that remediation was provided in a timely and comprehensive manner. as documented by either the student's PMP or the student's IEP.
 No student may be assigned to a grade level based solely on age or other factors that constitute social promotion.

-Upon subsequent evaluation, if the documented deficiency has not been, the student may be retained.
+Upon subsequent evaluation, if the documented deficiency has not been corrected in accordance with the PMP, the student may be retained.
 Each student who does not meet the minimum performance expectations defined by the commissioner of Education for the statewide assessment tests in reading, writing, science, and mathematics must continue remedial or supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school attendance.
 An appropriate alternative placement must be considered for a student who has been retained two or more years.